 The list is organized into two categories.
 Books that feature explanatory graphics and those that portray information graphics and visualizations.
-I think these are ideal for anyone who conceives of or creates visuals.

 This small book of wordless illustrations is brilliant and fun.
 It contains the wonderful explanatory visuals of Nigel Holmes, previous graphic director of Time Magazine.
 You might be surprised and inspired to see all the things he’s been able to explain visually.
 For example: How to Conduct; How to Curtsy; How to Carve a Pumpkin; How to Test Wine.

 Show Me How achieves something that learning professionals are often seeking—an effective visual approach for teaching “how to” skills.
-It’s brimming with visual ways to portray a seemingly endless number of things (500 to be exact), from decorating eggs to dancing a steamy tango.
+It’s brimming with visual ways to portray a seemingly endless number of actions (500 to be exact), from decorating eggs to dancing a steamy tango.

 Scott McCloud is the hero of explaining things through the comic art form.
 If you want to improve your skills at conceiving or creating comic-style stories, he’s the one to read.
 Making Comics goes beyond illustration techniques, delving into storytelling and communication skills.
 His book covers all you need in order to “write with pictures.”

 In this classic, Tufte writes eloquently and academically about how to present visual information.
 The examples are subdued and often historical.
 A few chapter titles: Escaping Flatland; Layering and Separation; Small Multiples; Color and Information.
 You’ll find lots of visual ideas here, but they are more difficult to replicate.
 The publication date is 1990.

 Stephen Few excels at visual business communication.
 In this book, he provides guidelines for delivering information and data in tables and graphs.
 After discussing those basic statistical definitions, he focuses on visualizing for the real world, providing lots of sound design practices.
 Also see: How to Make Numbers Interesting.